gtdoctor/BasicBashWorker_for_UKBiobankDNANexus/README.md

 -y
 ```

 To test submit mode, use this on your local commandline.
+The output should be a file in your UKB plaftform, $PROJECT:/Test_bbw/fullfile.txt that lists the content of your project root directory twice.

 ```
 #from within basicbashworker local directory